 Paper 6: This short review paper summarizes the clinical information available about saline nasal irrigation.

-Conclusion: We conclude from these studies, and from a review of the scientific literature, that nasal irrigation is an effective adjunctive therapy for chronic sinus symptoms.
+Conclusion: These studies are consistent with the scientific literature and suggest that nasal irrigation is an effective adjunctive therapy for chronic sinus symptoms.
 It may also be effective as adjunctive therapy for symptoms of other upper respiratory conditions that are risk factors for chronic sinus symptoms including acute upper respiratory infection (common cold), acute sinusitis, and allergic rhinitis.

 1. Rabago D, Zgierska A, Mundt M, Barrett B, Bobula J, Maberry R. Efficacy of daily hypertonic saline nasal irrigation among patients with sinusitis: A randomized controlled trial.
 Journal of Family Practice.
 2002;51(12):1049-1055.